-

 ATV Riders

-All ATV riders under the age of 18, whether they are operators or passengers, must wear protective headgear.
+All ATV riders under 18 years old, whether they are operators or passengers, must wear protective headgear.

 Bicycle Riders

-Per Title 29-A, 2323 of the Maine Revised Statutes, all bicycle riders under the age of 16 on public roadways and public bikeways must wear helmets.
+Per Title 29-A, 2323 of the Maine Revised Statutes, all bicycle riders under 16 years old on public roadways and public bikeways must wear helmets.

 For more information about bicycle safety laws, refer to Title 29-A, 2084 of the Maine Revised Statutes.